How much does a Tesla cost?

 Prominent tech reviewer Marques Brownlee offers valuable in-depth analysis of each Tesla model on his YouTube channel.
 He explains that only a few thousand miles into owning the Tesla Model S, his car began having very serious steering issues that could have caused an accident.
-The bright side was that car was still under warranty.
+The bright side was that the car was still under warranty.

 Tesla takes these issues very seriously and will give you a rental Tesla to drive while it takes care of the problems.
 Sometimes, a Tesla-certified mechanic will even drive to your house to help you, free of charge.

 Remember that Tesla is still largely a luxury car; as with owning a BMW or Mercedes, parts can be expensive.
 New Teslas are covered under warranty for four years or 50,000 miles, whichever comes first.